 An itchy scalp and white objects in your hair can mean dandruff, or it might be head lice.
 To make sure you get it right, use our guide to spot the difference.

 While they share certain similarities – an itchy scalp being the most obvious – there are key differences that distinguish head lice from dandruff.

 Let’s look at three differences you can use to tell them apart.

 The major difference between these two conditions is their cause.
 Head lice are small parasitic creatures that feed off human blood.
-Saliva secreted by lice irritates the scalp and is the cause of the itchiness and sores that characterise a lice infestation.
+Saliva secreted by lice irritates the scalp, and is the cause of the itchiness and sores that characterize a lice infestation.

 Dandruff, on the other hand, is caused by sensitivity to oleic acid.
-This acid is a by-product of the malassezia microbe, which we all have on our scalps.
-Not everyone is sensitive to oleic acid, but in some cases, it can cause irritation, itching, and flakes.
+This acid is a by-product of the Malassezia globosa microbe, which we all have on our scalps.
+Not everyone is sensitive to oleic acid, but in some cases it can cause irritation, itching, and flakes.

 While there are similarities, it’s not that hard to spot differences in the way dandruff and head lice look: